-Name, Address and Year of Birth(1) Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years François de Saint Phalle 1946 Mr. de Saint Phalle is a director of the Company.
+Name, Address and Year of Birth(1) François de Saint Phalle 1946

+Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information

+Mr. de Saint Phalle is a director of the Company.
 Mr. de Saint Phalle has been a private equity investor, financial advisor and investment banker for more than thirty-five years.
 Mr. de Saint Phalle has been a private investor since 2000.

-Director since 2005; Term expires 2012.
-None(2) Mr. de Saint Phalle is a director of Evercore Partners, Inc. and Cornerstone Management Solutions, Inc., a provider of technology-based real estate transaction From 2000 to 2002, Mr. de Saint Phalle was a consultant for Evercore Partners, Inc., an investment banking boutique and investment advisor.
+From 2000 to 2002, Mr. de Saint Phalle was a consultant for Evercore Partners, Inc., an investment banking boutique and investment advisor.
 From 1989 to 2000 he was Chief Operating Officer and Vice Chairman of Dillon, Read & Co.
 Inc. before it was merged into UBS.
 In this capacity Mr. de Saint Phalle was responsible for the oversight of the firm's capital commitments in debt and equity markets.
 Previously, Mr. de Saint Phalle worked for 21 years at Lehman Brothers.
 Mr. de Saint Phalle was named a general partner of the firm in 1976 and at various points he managed the Corporate Syndicate Department, the Equity Division and co-headed the Corporate Finance Department.
 From 1985 to 1989 Mr. de Saint Phalle served as Chairman of Lehman International, with a primary responsibility for developing a coordinated international finance strategy with American Express which had acquired Lehman in 1984.
 Mr. de Saint Phalle was named to Lehman's Operating and Compensation Committees in 1980.
-He received his B.A. from Columbia College. services.
-Mr. de Saint Phalle is also a member Emeritus of the Board of Visitors of Columbia College.
+He received his B.A. from Columbia College.